Bernard Dyson was born in Wortley on 6 July 1896 and had a twin sister Emma.

 In 1902 Bernard attended Dungworth National School at Bradfield Sheffield together with Emma, Mary and William and their address was registered as Stacey Bank Bradfield.
 Sometime between 1901 and 1902 the family must have left the farm at Wortley.

-In 1911 the family have moved again and are now in Old Whittington.
+By 1911 the family have moved again and are now in Old Whittington.
 They now live at 19 Church Street and the father’s occupation is given as ‘jobbing gardener’.
-Bernard is now 14 years old and is a Moulders Apprentice.
+Bernard is now 14 years old and is a Moulders Apprentice at Sheepbridge Works.

 Bernard joined the 2/6th Battalion Sherwood Foresters Regiment.
 His service number was 241831.
 I am unable to find a copy of his service record (however the obituary below would indicate he joined up in 1915).